drew43713/TV-Nexus/readme.md

 2. **Set Up Plex DVR:**
    Click on **Set Up Plex DVR**.
 When prompted, choose to use a custom tuner.
+> **Note:**
+> - If you are prompted to enter your postal code, you can choose to manually specify an epg file by clicking "Have an XMLTV guide on your server?
+Click here to use that instead."
+The server URL can be found below.

 3. **Enter Your TV Nexus Endpoints:**
    - **Default URL:**